danabo/blog/content/posts/Causality For Physics.md

 In the functional perspective, an intervention replaces $f\_i(pa\_i, u\_i)$ with some other function $f'\_i(pa'\_i, u\_i)$.

 ## Causal Effect
-In [Causality](http://bayes.cs.ucla.edu/BOOK-2K/), definition 3.2.1, Pearl defines causal effect.
+In [Causality](http://bayes.cs.ucla.edu/BOOK-2K/), definition 3.2.1, Pearl defines causal effect as follows:

 Let $X$ and $Y$ be two disjoint sets of graph nodes.
 The **causal effect** of $X$ on $Y$ is the *function* $\\mc{E}$ from the space of node values for $X$ to the space of probability measures on $Y$,